Books we want: The perfect dungeon planner (plus three dungeon planners: A review)

 What could be added

 TFTLP doesn’t need to have every feature found in DFDP, and vice versa.
 But for those wondering, TFTLP doesn’t include a detailed “Adventure Planning Form”, wandering monster/trap tables, or monster/trap forms.
-(Naturally, you can use the “Notes” pages pages for these things.)
+(Naturally, you can use the “Notes” pages for these things.)

 I’d be open to seeing a few more features in this planner – perhaps blank pages, area maps, and map legends most of all.